-The Nintendo Switch only has 32 GB of internal storage, which means that if you play a lot of different games or like taking screenshots and videos that you will quickly run out of space.
-In my own experience, I initially purchased a 64 GB memory card and then realized that it was too small for my needs.
+The Nintendo Switch only has 32GB of internal storage, and the Switch OLED only has 64GB, which means after playing a handful of large games and taking screenshots or videos, you will quickly run out of space.
+In my own experience, I initially purchased a 64GB microSD card and then quickly realized that it was too small for my needs.

-A menu will pop up.
+- A menu will pop up.
 Select Power Options.

 - Select Turn Off.

-Open the kickstand on the back of the Nintendo Switch.
+- Open the kickstand on the back of the Nintendo Switch.

 - Remove the current microSD card.

-Insert the microSD card into your computer.
+- Insert the microSD card into your computer.

 - Open the file with the microSD data.

-Cut and paste this data to another file on your computer.
+- Cut and paste this data to another file on your computer.

 - You must format the new microSD card before you can use it with your Nintendo Switch.
 If you have not done so already, follow these steps.

-Remove the old microSD card from your computer.
+- Remove the old microSD card from your computer.

 - Insert the new microSD card into your computer.

-Open the new microSD card's file.
+- Open the new microSD card's file.

-Once that's done, remove the new microSD card from the computer.
+- Once that's done, remove the new microSD card from the computer.